Jizzakh: Uzbek khanates

 Under the Timurid Empire, Central Asia experienced a blossoming of art and culture.
 Jizzakh, with its proximity to the empire's northern border and location of trade routes to the capital Samarkand likely experienced growth and revitalization.
 The empire began to weaken in the second half of the 15th century.
 In 1488, an Uzbek contingent led by Muhammad Shaybani helped Moghulistan defeat the Timurids in their attempt to conquer Tashkent, at the Battle of the Chirciq River.
 After this Timurid defeat, their power fell while Shaybani's power grew in the area between Tashkent and Samarkand.
 It is unclear if Jizzakh was held by Shaybani or as a Timurid bastion in these early years of Shaybani's rise to power.
-In 1500, he certainly controlled the city, as he needed it in his campaign to take the Timurid capital of Samarkand.
-In the next ten years his forces also captured Bukhara, Herat, and most of the surrounding region.
+Shaybani certainly controlled the city by the year 1500, as he needed it in his campaign to take the Timurid capital of Samarkand.

 Shaybani established the Khanate of Bukhara, which would control Jizzakh for the next 100 years.
 Between 1600 and the mid 1700s, Jizzakh regularly changed hands, often functioning independently of neighboring powers.
 Uzbek nobility controlled the city during this era.
 In the 1740s, the emirs of Bukhara seized power from the remaining leaders of the Khanate of Bukhara.
 At some point between this time, and the official founding of the Emirate of Bukhara in 1785, Jizzakh fell under the control of the Emirs.
-It would stay as a part of the Emirate of Bukhara until the 1860s.
+It remained a part of the Emirate of Bukhara until the 1860s.

 In 1866, Jizzakh was a major fortress for the Emirate of Bukhara.
 This was in part due to its position near the border with Russian Turkestan.
 The Russian conquest of Central Asia had begun in the 18th century, and by the 1860s the Russians controlled a line of forts along the Syr Darya, just 70 miles from Jizzakh.
 In 1864, hostilities broke out between the Russians and the Emirate of Bukhara.
-Russian General Mikhail Chernyayev, the “Lion of Tashkent” failed in his first attempt to take Jizzakh, but succeed in his second try, with a loss of 6 men, against 6000 dead for the defenders.
-The old town was mostly destroyed, its remaining inhabitants evicted, and Russian settlers brought in.
+Russian General Mikhail Chernyayev, the "Lion of Tashkent" failed to take Jizzakh in his first attempt, but succeeded in his second try, with a loss of 6 men, versus 6000 dead for the defenders.
+The old town was mostly destroyed, its remaining inhabitants evicted, and Russian settlers were brought in.